kellytso04/kellytso04/README.md

 I'm currently serving as a Resident for the same program that trained me, so you'll see a lot of repositories that I've created to be workshops for my students to really hone their skills and ensure their fundamentals are solid.

 #### I'm currently working on...
 - TypeScript!
-I'm employing everything I learned about autonomy on Hack Reactor and teaching myself the ins and outs of both.
+I'm employing everything I learned about autonomy on Hack Reactor and teaching myself TypeScript in the context of React.
-- My own personal [website](https://github.com/kellytso04/dot-io) because I've always wanted one
 - Climbing the LeetCode ladder
 - Finding a full-time job as a software engineer!
 (No one asked, but here's my [resume](https://www.dropbox.com/s/2jgrod5q4eo7wyc/Kelly%20Tso%20-%20Resume.pdf?dl=0))